josephburgess/nvumi/README.md

 A few things I'm thinking about adding as I continue trying to expand my knowledge of `lua` and plugin development:

-### Variables & References

-- [ ] Support for assigning answers to variables
+- [ ] Assigning answers to variables

-### Live Updates While Typing

 - [ ] Auto-evaluate expressions as you type

-### Yankable Answers

-- [ ] Allow users to copy results easily.
+- [ ] Yankable answers!

-### In-Line Evaluation

-- [ ] Call numi to evaluate expressions directly in other buffers
+- [ ] Ability to call numi/evaluate expressions anywhere (not just in the scratch buffer)

-### Custom Output Formatting

-- [ ] Allow for fine-tuning how dates, times, and unit conversions are displayed.
+- [ ] Fine-tuning dates, times, and unit formatting
 - [ ] Custom prefixes/suffixes for results (e.g., `=, →` etc).

-### External Conversions & APIs

-- [ ] Fetch live conversion data from external APIs for things that the numi-cli hasn't got built in yet or for up to date conversions on currencies etc
+- [ ] Additional conversions not currently possible with numi (possibly live prices for currency etc)

 ## License